Geraftaar: Plot

-The film starts off with a happy family consisting of Kapil Kumar Khanna (Satyen Kappu), his wife Durga (Nirupa Roy), and their two sons Karan (Master Ravi) and Kishen.
+The film starts off with a happy family consisting of Kapil Kumar Khanna, his wife Durga, and their two sons Karan (Master Ravi) and Kishen.
 Karan is a very naughty kid and usually angers his parents while at his pranks.
 Kapil Kumar is an honest inspector and one day, on his wife's request, takes Karan with him.
-While on duty, Khanna goes to arrest Vidyanath (Kader Khan) and Ranjit Saxena (Ranjit) for possessing illegal drugs.
+While on duty, Khanna goes to arrest Vidyanath and Ranjit Saxena for possessing illegal drugs.
 Ranjit and Vidyanath try to kill him by throwing him onto the ground using machinery, when Karan, in an attempt to save his father, pulls the wrong lever and Kapil Khanna is killed.
 Vidyanath accuses Karan of killing his father, and his mother Durga also in a fit of rage, beats him and tells him to go away.
 In a wave of emotions, Karan leaves the house and runs towards the ocean.
 He jumps in and commits suicide.
 His mother is heartbroken and says she did not want him to leave her and give her such a punishment.
 Karan has not died, but has been saved by Hussein (Master Suresh) and brings Karan to his home where he finds a new mother (Renu Joshi) and he and Hussein become best friends, giving an example to mankind, which is later shown in this movie.

 The starting credits roll on and shows Durga taking Kishen with her to another place where he grows up.
 On the other hand, Karan and Hussein's childhood are also shown.
-Now enters a grown up Kishen (Kamal Haasan), a struggling actor who is in love with Lucy (Rabia Amin), a fellow struggling actress whose father uses all her money on drinking.
+Now enters a grown up Kishen, a struggling actor who is in love with Lucy (Rabia Amin), a fellow struggling actress whose father uses all her money on drinking.
 Kishen returns home and enacts a drama in front of his mother, then the two reconcile.
 When his mother asks him to get married, Kishen refuses, describing the girls of today.
-Anuradha (Poonam Dhillon) makes an entrance, speeding in her car.
+Anuradha makes an entrance, speeding in her car.
 While Lucy crosses the road, Anuradha slams her car into Lucy, leaving her wounded.
 Kishen runs after her and a chase follows where Kishen takes her to the police station and gets her behind bars.
 Anuradha is an arrogant girl and calls up her brother, revealed as Ranjit Saxena.
 The police officer refuses to accept a bribe and locks Anuradha away.